intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 * What is the minimum set of entities that need to be involved?
 * What is the right mechanism and needed level of trust to convey this kind of information?

-If we look at many of the ways network functions are achieved today, we find that many if not most of them fall short the standard set up by the questions above.
+If we look ways network functions are achieved today, we find that many if not most of them fall short the standard set up by the questions above.
 Too often, they send unnecessary information or fail to limit the scope of distribution or providing any negotiation or consent.